İsmet Güney: Creation of the Cyprus flag

 Before the flag of Cyprus was introduced, the flags of Turkey and Greece were used.
 The current flag was created as the result of a design competition in 1960.
 Under the constitution, the flag should not include either red or blue colors (the colours of the flag of Turkey and the flag of Greece), nor portray a cross or a crescent.
 All participants deliberately avoided use of these four elements in an attempt to make the flag "neutral".
 Thus the Greek blue and Turkish red were avoided by Güney and the other design competitors.

-The winning design was based on the proposal by İsmet Güney.
-The design was chosen by Makarios III, the President of the Republic of Cyprus, with the consent of Fazil Küçük, the then Vice President, in 1960.
+Güney's proposal won the contest.
+The design was chosen by President Makarios III with the consent of Fazil Küçük, the then-vice president, in 1960.

 The white flag was chosen for the young Cyprus as a sign of peace among the two communities living there (Greek Cypriots and Turkish Cypriots).
 The map of the island is golden yellow, for the sake of easier reproduction of what was originally intended to be a colour of copper, a metal that the island got its name from.
 Most probably, since there is no brownish-reddish-copper colour in heraldry, the map was changed to golden.
 The two green olive branches symbolize peace between the two communities of the island.

 Currently, only the government-controlled southern part of Cyprus uses Güney's original since the division of the island in 1974.

 Güney sought payment from the government of the Republic of Cyprus for his flag design, in addition to compensation for its copyright use in 2006.
 Güney was reportedly promised £20 a year by Makarios for designing the national flag, but he was never paid for his work, according to reports by the Turkish Cypriot media.
 Güney had hired a Greek Cypriot law firm to take his case, and had stated that he would take his case to the European Court of Human Rights if needed.